From the Iowa Chapter

 The Iowa Chapter sponsors a scholarship every year to one deserving undergraduate student, and awards a Best Student Paper for the best student-given presentation at the annual business meeting!

-Learn more on the Grants and Awards page!
+Learn more about our Chapter-specific awards on the Grants and Awards page!

 The information below is provided to help you connect with opportunities throughout the American Fisheries Society.
 Check out the administering Section/Division/Society for the most up-to-date details and deadlines.
 Good luck!